Who Is Sarah Jessica Parker?

 Husband and Children

-Following high-profile relationships with Robert Downey Jr. and John F. Kennedy Jr., she married actor Matthew Broderick in 1997.
+Following high-profile relationships with Robert Downey Jr. and John F. Kennedy Jr., Parker married Broderick in 1997.
 Their son, James Wilke Broderick, named after Matthew's late father, was born in October 2002.
 In 2009, the couple welcomed twin daughters, Marion Loretta Elwell and Tabitha Hodge, via surrogate.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!